-While it's been a difficult year for many students, the SRRC made huge efforts in the Spring Quarter to transform our work to be more accessible, supportive, and healing for our communities:
+While it's been a difficult year for many students, the SRRC made huge efforts in to transform our work to be more accessible, supportive, and healing for our communities:

-- Recruitment: We shifted our annual Aggie Senior Weekend Trip from a weekend long program serving 150 students from Central and Southern California to a 4 week mentorship program between admitted students and UC Davis students.
-80% of participants submitted their SIR to UC Davis. - Retention: SAFE, BRIDGE, and SOL Y LUNA collectively provided 100 gift cards to community members in need.
+- Recruitment: We shifted our annual Aggie Senior Weekend Trip from a weekend long program serving 50 students from all over California to a 4 week mentorship program between admitted students and UC Davis students, with the intention of having students SIR to UC Davis. - Retention: SAFE, BRIDGE, and SOL Y LUNA collectively provided 100 gift cards to community members in need.
 GAAAP provided 11 summer fellowships ranging from \$250 to \$750 to graduate students conducting research over the summer. - Community Empowerment: 25 interns completed their Transcript Notation process; BRIDGE hosted a Pilipinx Leaders & Entrepreneurs weekend summit that served 180 people from California to New York.